 Opinion is recruiting for two Comment Editors and up to three Comment Contributing Editors.
 The Comment editors have overall responsibility for the section and the contributing editors will form a permanent core of regular writers for the section.
 If you wish to write on an ad hoc basis, there’s no need to fill out a form – just pitch via email.

-At Length is Cherwell‘s long read section – it publishes just one long form piece a week, covering a wide range of issues.
-At Length offers contributors the chance to interrogate a subject and explore it in more detail – but otherwise, its remit is broad and there’s room to be inventive.
-If you’re a fan of the Guardian‘s ‘Long Reads’, or want to try your hand commissioning and editing essays and creative pieces, then this is the section for you.
+Features is Cherwell’s long read section – it publishes just one long form piece a week, covering a wide range of issues.
+Features offers contributors the chance to interrogate a subject and explore it in more detail – but otherwise, its remit is broad and there’s room to be inventive.
+If you’re a fan of the Guardian’s ‘Long Reads’, or want to try your hand commissioning and editing essays and creative pieces, then this is the section for you.

 5. Life (and Food)

-The Life section is home to several of Cherwell‘s longest running features, including the historic John Evelyn gossip column and – new this term – Love Oxland.
+The Life section is home to several of Cherwell‘s longest-running features, including the historic John Evelyn gossip column and Blind Date.
 The section is a home to both light-hearted and serious discussions of the major issues of Oxford life.

 Life also contains the Food page, which features a wide variety of reviews and recipes.
 If you want to review college meals, or Oxford’s extensive number of bars or restaurants, this is the place to look.